PrateekKumar1709/Data-Engineering-Capstone-Project/README.md

 ## Implementation:

-It is assumed the comany's online presence is primarily through its website, which customers access using a variety of devices like laptops, mobiles and tablets.
+It is assumed the organisation's online presence is primarily through its website, which customers access using a variety of devices like laptops, mobiles and tablets.
 All the catalog data of the products is stored in the MongoDB NoSQL server.
 All the transactional data like inventory and sales are stored in the MySQL database server.
 The webserver is driven entirely by these two databases.
 Data is periodically extracted from these two databases and put into the staging data warehouse running on PostgreSQL.
 Production data warehouse is on the cloud instance of IBM DB2 server.
 BI teams connect to the IBM DB2 for operational dashboard creation.
 IBM Cognos Analytics is used to create dashboards.
-SoftCart uses Hadoop cluster as it big data platform where all the data collected for analytics purposes.
+The organisation uses Hadoop cluster as it big data platform where all the data collected for analytics purposes.
 Spark is used to analyse the data on the Hadoop cluster.
 To move data between OLTP, NoSQL and the dataware house ETL pipelines are used and these run on Apache Airflow.